 To understand this approach, we must first look at how the traditional mental health system has operated for decades.

+When you experience a traumatic event, whether it is a single incident or years of chronic stress, your brain rewires itself to keep you safe.
+The hypervigilance you feel?
+That is your brain trying to prevent danger.
 The numbness or dissociation?
 That is your mind’s way of shielding you from pain that feels too big to handle.

 Core Principles of Trauma-Informed Treatment